Peace body member dies in road accident

 They said that Anwar, a member of the local peace committee Tauheedul Islam, was killed while Abdul Manan and Raqeeb sustained injuries after their car fell into a deep ravine due to over-speeding.

-Soon after the incident, line officer Swalzar Afridi along with a contingent of Khassadars rushed to the scene and retrieved the dead and rescued the injured.
-They shifted the body to his ancestral village.
+Soon after the incident, line officer Swalzar Khan Afridi along with a contingent of Khassadars rushed to the scene and retrieved the dead and rescued the injured.
+They shifted the body to his ancestral village in Zakhakhel, while the injured were taken to Landikotal hospital for treatment.

+All the victims hailed from Bazaar Zakhakhel, the far-flung area of Landikotal tehsil.
+The hospital sources said that the condition of the injured was stable.

 LANDIKOTAL: A member of the peace committee was killed and two others sustained injuries when their car fell into a gorge in Zeyaray area of Landikotal tehsil in Khyber tribal district, sources said on Monday.